 Big cities will have multiple airports sometimes.
-One of those airports will be the main one, that charges higher fees from airlines and has a bit more expensive flights compared to the ones at the other airport.
+One of those airports will be the main one, which charges higher fees from airlines and has a bit more expensive flights compared to the ones at the other airport.
 However, more often than not, the main airport is better connected to the city.
 Never book your flight ticket depending on the flight fare only.
-Make sure to research about all the transportation options as well.
+Make sure to research all the transportation options as well.
 The price of the two can actually end up being the same.
 You might spend all the money that you saved on the flight ticket for paying a cab to your hotel, when you could have used the much cheaper public transport at the other airport, for example.

 6. Exchanging money at the airport

 I’ve seen a lot of people exchanging large amounts of money at the airport.
 That’s a terrible idea.
 Needless to say, everything including money exchange is more expensive at the airports and you’re practically getting ripped off.
 If you don’t have cash, try exchanging a small amount that should cover only the transportation to your hotel and exchange the rest of your money in the city after you get to your hotel.

 7. Booking everything through a travel agent